RoosterQMonee/VR-AI/README.md

 ### Update

 New pc lesgo

 i might be able to continue working on this since i can actually run gtag on pc

+also i was SERIOUSLY overcomplicating this

+idk how it took me a whole year to realize that

 ### PyAI